Shakil-Fahim/CSE220/README.md

-# CSE220
+# CSE220 DATA STRUCTRUE
-This repo has all the  basic operation  codes  for data stucture
+This repo has all the  basic operation  codes  for data structure